Key Nutrition Programs

 Setting Goals and Target Geographies

 A crucial element of any No Kid Hungry campaign is achievable goals.
 These long-term, quantitative goals drive the annual work of a campaign.
 Goals for a No Kid Hungry campaign are aimed at maximizing participation in key federal nutrition programs in schools and qualified areas, and in reaching families in target communities to participate in food skills education programs.
+No Kid Hungry has developed resources that outline tactics for expanding access to each of the federal child nutrition programs.

 Developing an Effective Plan

 An effective No Kid Hungry plan should include a timeline for reaching your goals, measurable milestones and clearly defined tactics for achieving those milestones.
-This plan helps to focus your work and provides strategic guidance on implementation of best practices for increasing access to federal nutrition and food skills education programs.
+The annual plan helps to focus your work and provides strategic guidance on implementation of best practices for increasing access to federal nutrition and food skills education programs.

 Creating a Budget to Support Your Work

 No plan is actionable without funding for staff, equipment, materials and grants to carry out your strategies.
-A detailed annual budget can help you reach your milestones in a timely manner with the right resources.
-Use the resources below to forecast your long-term fundraising needs, determine the feasibility of fundraising to meet your needs and create an effective annual budget.
+A detailed campaign budget can help you reach your milestones in a timely manner with the right resources.
+Use the resources below to forecast your long-term fundraising needs, determine the feasibility of fundraising to meet your needs and create an effective budget.

 Evaluating and Reporting Progress Regularly

 It is important to regularly measure program participation and evaluate progress toward set benchmarks and goals.
 Measuring progress helps to understand the gap that still needs to be filled, identify and address challenges and focus future work to close the gap.
 Establishing regularly scheduled opportunities, ideally quarterly, to review progress and make any necessary changes to tactics and work plans will help keep you on track to reach your long-term goals.
-Use these resources to track, measure and evaluate your progress.
+Use these Breakfast, Afterschool and Summer resources to track, measure and evaluate your progress.

 Collaboration between local organizations, government agencies and the business community can help frame the breadth and depth of current efforts, align resources around promising strategies, bring together different perspectives, uncover new ideas and opportunities and increase the speed and efficiency at which success is achieved.
 These resources will show you how to identify and strengthen partnerships to achieve No Kid Hungry.